DS202-at-ISU/lab-3-lab-3-team-8-1/README.md

 only those who die).
 In the end we can see, this support’s the articles point that Avengers die fairly often but as he said, they don’t normally stay dead.

+Nathan Krieger’s Fact Check: Based on the dataset, approximately 70% of Avengers returned after their first death, and about 53% returned after a second death.
+This aligns closely with my statement that there is a “2-in-3 chance” of returning after the first death and roughly a 50% chance after subsequent deaths.
+Therefore, the statement is verified by the data.

 Include at least one sentence discussing the result of your fact-checking endeavor.